Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

 ## Introduction

 This package provides the latest version of the [AlphaIndiaGroup](https://www.alpha-india.net) (AIG) AI traffic models for **MSFS 2024** in a single, easy-to-use download.
-It eliminates the need for the clunky and time-consuming installation manager from AIG, allowing for a faster and simpler setup.
+It reduces the need to use the clunky and time-consuming installer from AIG, for a fast and simple setup.

 ## Installation Instructions